dwiwad/hockey_site/posts/nhl-player-demographics.md

 but only 30%.
 Less need for new young players, more static rosters, the league ages again.
 Finally, from 2017 until now the league has only added one team, and age has stagnated.

-Secondly, the long term trend is that goalies have remained static around 28 years old while forwards and defencemen have declined from 28 to about 26 years old.
-I suspect this long term age change simply reflects the speed and demands of modern athletics.
+One other interesting recent trend is that is that goalies have remained static around 28 years old while forwards and defencemen have declined from 28 to about 26 years old.
+I suspect this modern-era age change simply reflects the speed and demands of modern athletics.
 Goalies can afford to be a hair older, while skaters must deal with the increasing demands of the sport and cannot afford to be older.
 This is a trend we have seen in numerous sports.
 Cycling grand tour winners used to be mature in their career,